In 2020, Japan's advertising expenditure decreased significantly due to the impact of the spread of COVID-19.

 The difference from the Lehman Shock era is the greater impact on the "consumer side."

 Oku: Japan's 2020 advertising expenditure was ¥6.1594 trillion, down 11.2% year-on-year.
 This marks the first negative growth in nine years since the 2011 Great East Japan Earthquake and the first double-digit decline since 2009, when the Lehman Shock impacted the market.
 It represents the second-largest drop since statistics began in 1947.
-Professor Miyoshi, how do you interpret this result?
+How do you interpret these results, Professor Mitomo?

-Miyoshi: Looking solely at the decline in advertising spending, the numerical scale is similar, but there is a major difference between the Lehman Shock and the COVID-19 pandemic.
+Miyoshi: Looking purely at the reduction in advertising expenditure, the numerical scale is similar, but there is a major difference between the Lehman Shock and the COVID-19 pandemic.
 During the Lehman Shock, the major impact was primarily on advertisers.
-This pandemic, however, has also had a significant impact on consumers.
+This pandemic, however, has also had a significant impact on the consumer side.
 Furthermore, the range of industries affected is much broader compared to the Lehman Shock.

-While some companies have achieved increased revenue and profits, they are understandably hesitant to aggressively pursue visible marketing strategies like advertising.
-Furthermore, as seen in gaming and PC-related sectors, even when companies want to expand operations to meet rising demand, component supply bottlenecks force them to control production.
+While some companies have achieved increased revenue and profits, they are understandably hesitant to aggressively pursue flashy marketing strategies like advertising.
+Furthermore, as seen in the gaming and PC sectors, even when companies want to expand operations to meet rising demand, component supply bottlenecks force them to control production.

 Oku: So, even if certain industries or companies have grown, that doesn't necessarily mean they've been able to increase their advertising budgets.

-Sanyu: Overall, the shift toward internet advertising is accelerating rapidly.
+Sanyu: Overall, the shift toward internet advertising is accelerating.
 It will be interesting to see how this trend evolves after the pandemic subsides.
-Also, while we lump it all under "internet advertising," it actually encompasses a wide variety of formats, each with different effects and impacts.
+Also, while we lump it all under "internet advertising," it actually encompasses a wide variety of formats with differing effects and impacts.

 For example, YouTube ads come in several formats, including skippable and non-skippable ones.
 Banner-type display ads, which require active clicks, provide near-certain reach to viewers.
 However, when viewers encounter ads unexpectedly while trying to watch a video, online ads risk being perceived as even more intrusive than TV commercials.

-Therefore, we need to keep a close eye on which types of ads are accepted under what conditions, as well as user evaluations and receptivity.
+Therefore, we need to keep a close eye on what types of ads are accepted under what conditions, as well as user evaluations and receptivity.

 The distinction between TV and the internet is fading, leading to a "full circle back to TV" phenomenon.

-Miyoshi: This survey categorizes total advertising expenditure into three segments: "Mass Media (4 Platforms)", "Internet", and "Promotional Media".
+Miyoshi: This survey categorizes total advertising expenditure into three areas: "four mass media outlets," "internet," and "promotional media."
 But won't this distinction gradually become blurred going forward?
-I was surprised to see NHK commercials on YouTube, but thinking about it, especially between TV and the internet, the flow of content is increasing, and the meaning of separating mass media and the internet is gradually diminishing.
+I was surprised to see NHK commercials on YouTube, but thinking about it, especially between TV and the internet, the back-and-forth is increasing, and the meaning of separating mass media and the internet is gradually diminishing.

 Lately, I feel the position and nature of the "television" appliance itself is rapidly changing.
-In my case, when I turn on the TV, terrestrial broadcasts appear first.
-I channel-surf through them, and if nothing interests me, I switch to satellite broadcasts.
-Satellite has some interesting programs, but if there's too much infomercial-style content, I then go online and watch internet videos right on the TV screen.
+Speaking for myself, when I turn on the TV, terrestrial broadcasts appear first.
+I flip through the channels; if nothing interests me, I switch to satellite.
+Satellite has some good shows, but if there's too much infomercial-style content, I'll go online and watch internet videos right on the TV screen.

-While young people are often said to watch videos on their smartphones, with more time spent at home these days, even watching Netflix dramas is more enjoyable on the big screen at home – the television set.
-Nowadays, the quality of online videos is on par with television, so we watch internet videos on the TV set without distinguishing them from terrestrial or satellite broadcasts.
+While young people are often said to watch videos mainly on smartphones, with more time spent at home these days, even watching Netflix dramas is more enjoyable on the big screen at home—meaning the TV set.
+Now that the quality of online videos rivals television, we watch internet videos on the TV set just as we do terrestrial or satellite broadcasts, without distinction.

-Amidst these changes, I believe it's time to reconsider how much sense it makes to keep advertising strictly separate between television and the internet.
+Amidst these changes, I believe it's time to reconsider how much sense it makes to keep separating advertising into "this is for TV" and "that's for the internet."

 Source: CCI Domestic Video Streaming Service Playbook